aidamabdelkader/Netflix-Dashboard/README.md

-# Netflix-Dashboard
-A Netflix dashboard is built using flex dashboard in R linked to css
+## Netflix Dashboard

+The Netflix Dahsboard provides an overview of Netflix performance and activity seperated into TV Shows and Movies across different countries and ages.
+The Dashboard was build using R markdown and knited through flexdashboard nd being linked with CSS file to adjust for the Icons colors and navigator options